-Cancellation will occur when the student gives a signed and dated written notice of cancellation to the Director of Admissions or President at the address shown on the front of this Agreement.
-The written notice of cancellation need not take any particular form, and, however expressed, is effective if signed and dated by the student and states that the student no longer wishes to be bound by the Agreement.
-A notice of cancellation may be given by mail or hand delivery.
+After the applicant has signed the Agreement, the applicant may request cancellation in accordance with the "CANCELLATION PERIOD" section of this Agreement.
+A written notice of cancellation need not take any particular form, and, however expressed, is effective if signed and dated by the student and states that the student no longer wishes to be bound by the Agreement.
 The notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed, with postage prepaid.